mohmiim/MLIntroduction/session-6/README.md

 [7 8 9]
 ~~~~

-the last step is to convert it make it X , y for training and labels.
+The last step is to convert it to X , y for training and labels.
 Which is done using simple array API's like that :

 ~~~~{.python}
 dataset = dataset.map(lambda window: (window[:-1], window[-1:]))